fischerjulia/bayesian-psychology/README.md

-# bayesian-soc-sci
+# Bayesian methods for the social sciences: a tutorial series
-Repository for my honors thesis about Bayesian methods tutorials for the social sciences
+This repository contains all materials for my undergraduate honors thesis about Bayesian methods tutorials for the social sciences.
+Work in progress - more updates to come!